geonetwork/core-geonetwork/docs/manual/docs/administrator-guide/configuring-the-catalog/system-configuration.md

 ## Metadata publication

-Allows to configure the user profile allowed to publish and un-publish metadata.
+Allows to configure the required user profile to publish and un-publish metadata.

+The configured profile is evaluated on the metadata owner group (per-group role), not the user's global profile.
+The user must have exactly this profile in the record owner group.
+For example, with `Reviewer`, only users who are `Reviewer` in the owner group are allowed (not `UserAdmin`).
+Global `Administrator` is always allowed.

--   **Minimum user profile allowed to publish metadata** Minimum user profile allowed to publish metadata (`Reviewer` or `Administrator`).
+-   **Required profile to publish metadata** Profile required to publish metadata, evaluated in the record owner group (`Reviewer` or `Administrator`).
 The default value is `Reviewer`.
--   **Minimum user profile allowed to un-publish metadata** Minimum user profile allowed to un-publish metadata (`Reviewer` or `Administrator`).
+-   **Required profile to un-publish metadata** Profile required to un-publish metadata, evaluated in the record owner group (`Reviewer` or `Administrator`).
 The default value is `Reviewer`.

 ![](img/metadata-publication.png)